Pockylolo/EPIGRAPHS/README.md

 # EPITARBRE - 2022 #
+@Pockylolo
+//I hope that you will find the thing you were looking for but respect my work please :)//

-EPITARBRE is a software for learning tree data structures.
+EPIGRAPHS is a software for learning graphs data structures.

 The software was code whith C language and works only on LINUX system

 //**HOW TO INSTALL THE SOFTWARE**//

-    - Download the zip folder on the web site (remember : LINUX system)
+    - Download the zip folder (remember : LINUX system)
     - Unzip the folder
     - Open a terminal and install some tools with theses commands: